-- Your Sick Day Action Plan will recommend how often to check your blood glucose levels. - If your blood glucose levels are high and/or you have high ketone levels, it is essential that you take urgent action to bring them back into range. - If your blood glucose levels are above 15.0 mmol/L for 2-4 hours or more. it is usually recommended that you check your levels every two hours until they are back in your target range. - If your blood glucose levels are low, it is usually recommended that you check every 10-15 minutes until they are back in your target range. - If you use a continuous or flash glucose monitor, it is important to confirm out of range readings with a fingerprick blood glucose check before taking action to correct them, remembering that there is a lag time between the two readings. - Some pain medications (e.g. paracetamol and aspirin) and high doses of vitamin C can affect the accuracy of certain continuous or flash glucose monitoring devices.
+- Your Sick Day Action Plan will recommend how often to check your blood glucose levels. - If your blood glucose levels are high and/or you have high ketone levels, it is essential that you take urgent action to bring them back into range. - If your blood glucose levels are above 15.0 mmol/L for 6 hours or more (3-4 hours if you are pregnant) it is usually recommended that you check your levels every two hours until they are back in your target range. - If your blood glucose levels are low, it is usually recommended that you check every 10-15 minutes until they are back in your target range. - If you use a continuous or flash glucose monitor, it is important to confirm out of range readings with a fingerprick blood glucose check before taking action to correct them, remembering that there is a lag time between the two readings. - Some pain medications (e.g. paracetamol and aspirin) and high doses of vitamin C can affect the accuracy of certain continuous or flash glucose monitoring devices.
 If you use one of these devices your Sick Day Action Plan should specify which medications are safe to take.